pinecone-io/pinecone-ts-client/README.md

 ## Inference

-Interact with Pinecone's Inference API (currently in preview).
+Interact with Pinecone's Inference API (currently in public preview).
+The Pinecone Inference API is a service that gives you access to embedding models hosted on Pinecone's infrastructure.
+Read more at [Understanding Pinecone Inference](https://docs.pinecone.io/guides/inference/understanding-inference).

 **Notes:**